 How do I make thick and chewy brownies with cocoa powder?

 The beauty of these brownies is you make them all in the same pot.
 Fewer dishes = happy Elizabeth!
+There is no need for special baking chocolate or melted chocolate, just cocoa powder brownies.
 You start with a large heavy bottom pot, add the sugar, butter, water and cocoa powder.
 Cook over medium heat until the butter is melted and the sugar has melted.
 The mixture will look thick and not totally combined.

 Take the pan off the heat and let sit for 5 minutes.